10 open-source connectors·MIT licensed

 Is this medical advice?

 No. These connectors expose user-authorized data for personal AI workflows.
 They are not medical devices and do not provide diagnosis, treatment or emergency monitoring.
-Always consult qualified professionals for medical concerns.
+Always consult a qualified professional for medical concerns.

 Can I contribute a new provider?

-Yes — the connector quality standard documents the bar (registry_ready / agent_ready).
+Yes.
+The connector quality standard documents the bar for registry_ready and agent_ready connectors.
 Open an issue or PR on the delx-wellness repo with the provider you want to add and the data you'd expose.